Home PA Waterfalls Exploring Cucumber Falls at Ohiopyle State Park

 The Youghiogheny River Overlook along the Laurel Highlands Hiking Trail.

-If you’re visiting in the fall, be sure to check out The 12 Best Places to View Fall Foliage at Ohiopyle State Park.
+If you’re visiting in October, be sure to check out The 12 Best Places to View Fall Foliage at Ohiopyle State Park.

 Fall foliage around the High Bridge at Ohiopyle State Park in the Laurel Highlands.